 The post will fuse with your jaw bone over the next few months.
 Once fully healed, the abutment is placed and your restorative dentist will place the final crown.

-Value and Cost of Dental Implants
+Cost of Dental Implants in Placerville, CA

 The cost of a dental implant procedure depends on how many implants you need, your choice of anesthesia, your insurance, and if you require extractions or bone grafts.
 We will evaluate your needs during your first visit and provide a cost estimate.
 Our front desk staff will also submit an insurance claim on your behalf, provided we have the necessary information.